Dissolvable tobacco: Ariva and Stonewall dissolvables

 From 2001 to 2012, Star Scientific manufactured two brands of dissolvable tobacco in the US, Ariva and Stonewall, both made with powdered compressed tobacco.
 They were said to be marketed as a means of "reducing toxins in tobacco so that adult consumers can have access to products that expose them to sharply reduced toxin levels" while still providing consumers with tobacco and nicotine.
 Star Scientific recommended Ariva brand for smokers and Stonewall for heavy smokers, defined as smokers who consume more than one pack a day, and users of other smokeless tobacco products such as snuff.
-Ariva was shown to have lower levels of brand has been shown to have a significantly reduced levels of one tobacco-specific lung carcinogen but many others were not assessed.